Our national Zero Suicide Faculty have expertise in Zero Suicide implementation, health care management, suicide prevention, and lived experience.

 "I believe that the path to suicide prevention must be framed in the context of relationships, community, and culture."

 International Association of Fire Fighters

-Ms. Bernes provides training and technical assistance to IAFF affiliates across the United States and Canada.
-Previously she served as the Director of Suicide Prevention at the Institute for Family Health, a network of federally qualified health centers in New York where she oversaw all activities related to caring for suicidal patients including training, policy, and research.
+Sarah Bernes provides training and technical assistance to IAFF affiliates across the United States and Canada.
+Previously, Ms. Bernes served as the Director of Suicide Prevention at the Institute for Family Health, a network of federally qualified health centers in New York where she oversaw all activities related to caring for suicidal patients including training, policy, and research.
 She also provided individual and group therapy to a small caseload of high-risk patients.
 At the Suicide Prevention Resource Center, Education Development Center, Ms. Bernes founded the Zero Suicide Institute and was instrumental in developing the Zero Suicide Toolkit.
 She received her master's in public health from the Johns Hopkins Bloomberg School of Public and her master's in social work from the University of Maryland.